 Families receive an average of eight to 10 hours of therapeutic service each week for an average of six weeks.
 In the event of a crisis, staff are available 24 hours a day, seven days a week.

-TIES is offered in Bedford, Coffee, Franklin, Hickman, Lawrence, Marshall and Maury counties.
+TIES is offered in Bedford, Coffee, Franklin, Giles, Hickman, Lawrence, Lincoln, Marshall and Maury counties.
 To be eligible:

 - Parent or caregiver has a substance use issue